Tuesday 27 October 2015

 The passing of Brian Sewell

 Brian Sewell who died on the 19th of September 2015 was a very fascinating and interesting man.
-I first made an acquaintance with his views and writings in the 1990s when he was the art critic on the London Evening Standard.
+I first made an acquaintance with his views and writings in the 1990s when he was the art critic for the London Evening Standard.

 He along with Victor Lewis-Smith who then wrote for the Time Out magazine as the television critic under the by-line ‘Rebel without a corset’ had an interesting use of phraseology and delivery that I could not overlook.